 We understand that undergoing a dental procedure is not always a pleasant experience.
-Thankfully, there are options that make receiving treatment much more comfortable.
+Thankfully, there are options that make receiving dental treatment much more comfortable.
 Sedation options are an effective way to receive the dental care you need without stress, pain, or anxiety.
 All it takes is a simple conversation with your Oviedo dentist to find out if sedation dentistry is the right choice for you.
-Call today to schedule a consultation for sedation.
+Call today to schedule a consultation for dental sedation.

 Did you know…